IT and Digital

-These days, we’re all experts at using Information and Communication Technology (ICT).
 You’re probably reading this on a smartphone or tablet right now, at the same time as checking your social media feeds (don’t forget to follow @CareerMapNews).
-But what about designing those social media apps, or building the hardware?
-That’s the domain of ICT professionals.
-They also help maintain the networks we rely on to keep the internet busy doing its thing.
-So how do you go about finding an ICT Apprentceship and what are the various options available?
+But what if you want to design those social media apps, build the hardware or maintain the networks?

 This is an industry that’s changing by the minute, as more and more aspects of our lives get connected.
-You can even control your central heating from your phone now, and it surely won’t be long before we can summon driverless cars to come and get us with a single swipe.
+You can control your central heating from your phone, and it won’t be long before we can summon driverless cars to come and get us with a single swipe.
 It requires a lot of skilled people to make this kind of thing happen, and they’re not all in Silicon Valley: the sector in the UK is experiencing powerful growth and is highly respected on the world stage.

 What can I do?

-Careers in ICT can go in many different directions.
-If you choose the telecoms sector, for example, you could be working with the broadband, mobile phone and satellite communications networks that form the foundation of the information age.
+Careers in Tech can go in many different directions.
+The telecoms sector, for example, involves working with the broadband, mobile phone and satellite communications networks that form the foundation of the information age.
 That might mean anything from helping customers get their home broadband connected to running diagnostics on an orbital satellite.

-Alternatively, you could be designing new software or apps, or perhaps creating websites for individuals and businesses.
-You might work for a search engine or social media company, or you might start your own: all it takes is one good idea, after all.
+Alternatively, designing new software or apps, or perhaps creating websites for individuals and businesses is big business.
+Think about working for a search engine or social media company, or even starting on your own: all it takes is one good idea, after all.

 As the world changes and technology gets more advanced, we’re relying on it more and more.
-That means it’s important to keep that technology safe, so you might pursue a career in ICT security, helping to block viruses, protect data from hackers or advise companies on how to keep their systems secure.
+That means it’s important to keep that technology safe.
+Jobs in cyber security, helping to block viruses, protect data from hackers or advising companies on how to keep their systems secure are in high demand.

 We’re also using and storing more and more data.
-Things like cloud computing services and roles looking for patterns in the tides of data on the internet are only just getting started – the future could be very exciting, and you could be a part of it.
+Things like cloud computing services and roles looking for patterns in the tides of data on the internet are only just getting started.
+The future could be very exciting, and our young people will be the ones inventing it.

 Being good at maths, physics or computer coding are all useful skills in this industry, but there are many other attributes that employers value.
-Creative thinking and problem solving, for example, or working well with other people; or perhaps a real passion for innovation and keeping up to date with the latest thinking in your field.
+Creative thinking and problem solving, for example, or working well with other people; or perhaps a real passion for innovation and keeping up to date with the latest thinking are also important.

-Training in this area is all about taking raw talent and any interest in tech – whether it’s games, apps, mobile technology or anything else – and helping you put them to good use.
-You’re at a huge advantage because you’ve grown up with the internet and computers, unlike many of the people at the top of big companies.
-So get qualified, and show them what you can do.
+Training in this area is all about taking raw talent and any interest in tech – whether it’s games, apps, mobile technology or anything else – and putting them to good use.
+Young people at a huge advantage because they’ve grown up with the internet and computers, unlike many of the people at the top of big companies.
+Getting qualified can change a hobby to a highly paid career.

 Nobody really knows what all the jobs available in this sector will be in a few years’ time, because it’s always evolving.
 But here are some examples: